-This policy describes why there is a role for Lewes District Council (LDC) and Eastbourne Borough Council (EBC) to deal with Antisocial Behaviour (ASB) and is intended to fulfil the requirements of the Housing Act 1996 and Housing Act 1985 with regards to the publication of the policies and procedures of a local housing authority in relation to ASB.
-It tells you what ASB is and sets out the guiding principles for Homes First officers, being the team delivering housing management services, property services and homelessness on behalf of LDC and EBC, and therefore who deal with ASB.
-It says what we want our services to achieve for people experiencing ASB, and sets out the principles on the kind of service level and quality we aim to provide.
-This document does not say how we will deal with ASB on a day-to-day basis; this is covered in our procedures document.
+This policy describes why there is a role for Lewes District Council (LDC) and Eastbourne Borough Council (EBC) to deal with Antisocial Behaviour (ASB) and Hate Crime and is intended to fulfil the requirements of the Housing Act 1996 and Housing Act 1985 with regards to the publication of the policies and procedures of a local housing authority in relation to ASB and Hate Crime.
+It tells you what ASB and Hate Crime are and sets out the guiding principles for Homes First officers, being the team delivering housing management services, property services and homelessness on behalf of LDC and EBC, and therefore who deal with ASB and Hate Crime.
+It says what we want our services to achieve for people experiencing ASB and Hate Crime, and sets out the principles on the kind of service level and quality we aim to provide.
+This document does not say how we will deal with ASB and Hate Crime on a day-to-day basis; this is covered in our procedures document.